17 sustainable alternatives to single-use plastics

 While you’re at it, you may as well ditch the plastic toothbrush and opt for a bamboo brush instead.
 Aussies dispose of 30 million toothbrushes every year, which ultimately end up in landfill.
 Bamboo is technically a grass and it is one of the fastest-growing plants on earth so as well as being an eco-friendly plastic alternative, it is also sustainable (it is low maintenance and regenerates itself naturally, requiring little rain) and does not contribute to deforestation.

-Be kind to the planet and never run out of toilet paper again by switching to a more environmentally friendly bum wipe.
+Be kind to the planet and never run out of toilet paper again by switching to a more environmentally friendly alternative.
 Who Gives A Crap toilet paper is made from either 100 per cent recycled paper or 100 per cent recycled bamboo, and 50 per cent of the profits are donated to helping build toilets for those in need.
 And the best bit?
 They’re packaged in a box, instead of plastic wrap, which is delivered directly to your door.